Unstructured-IO/unstructured/scripts/performance/README.md

 Profiling has a few dependencies which can be installed with:
 `pip install -r scripts/performance/requirements.txt`

+Before running a test either populate the `docs` directory with test documents of interest or set environment variable SYNC_S3_DOCS=true

 ## Run
 ### Benchmark
 Export / assign desired environment variable settings:
-- DOCKER_TEST: Set to "true" to run benchmark inside a Docker container (default: "false")
+- DOCKER_TEST: Set to true to run benchmark inside a Docker container (default: false)
 - NUM_ITERATIONS: Number of iterations for benchmark (e.g., 100) (default: 3)
-- INSTANCE_TYPE: Type of benchmark instance (e.g., "c5.xlarge") (default: "unspecified")
+- INSTANCE_TYPE: Type of benchmark instance (e.g., "c5.xlarge") (default: unspecified)
-- PUBLISH_RESULTS: Set to "true" to publish results to S3 bucket (default: "false")
+- PUBLISH_RESULTS: Set to true to publish results to S3 bucket (default: false)
+- SYNC_S3_DOCS: Set to true to sync test documents from S3 (default: false)
+-
 Usage: `./scripts/performance/benchmark.sh`

 ### Profile

+Export / assign desired environment variable settings:
+- SYNC_S3_DOCS: Set to true to sync test documents from S3 (default: false)

 Usage: `./scripts/performance/profile.sh`
 - Run the script and choose the profiling mode: 'run' or 'view'.
 - In the 'run' mode, you can profile custom files or select existing test files.